skuro/heroku-buildpack-misaki/README.md

-# Heroku buildpack: Clojure
+# Heroku buildpack: Clojure+Misaki

-This is a Heroku buildpack for Clojure apps.
+This is a Heroku buildpack for Clojure+Misaki apps.
 It uses [Leiningen](http://leiningen.org).

 Note that you don't have to do anything special to use this buildpack